maximilianovalle/odin-landing-page/README.md

 ## Lessons Learned:

 I learned to plan ahead by drawing a simple diagram of the website on paper first to help me figure out the layout in advance.
-This gave me a solid jumping off point and helped me start what would've otherwise be a very daunting task.
-I also learned to keep my code as neat and organized as I can.
+This gave me a solid jumping off point and helped me start what would've otherwise been a very daunting task.
+I also learned to keep my code as neat and organized as possible.
 This project is one of the first I've done to span several days - taking a break and coming back to messy, confusing code wasn't very fun.